axelGschaider/nucky/README.md

 Basic principles, choice of defaults and benchmarks are:
 * smooth interaction with [ppl](https://github.com/h2s/ppl) although this project is in no way limited to this.
 * A strict policy of "if in doubt: leave it to the user".
 No smart guessing please.
-We're dealing with real live user data here.
+We're dealing with real life user data here.

 Status
 ------